 Yuri Ishtar from Anatolia Story/Red River.
 She was mistaken to be an attractive young boy while she was pretending to be a dancer.
 She's also mistaken for a boy when one of Kail's brothers comes to visit.
 Hilarity Ensues.

-Played more seriously later, when a local queen is told that "a young boy" is conquering several territories for the Hittites... and sends her pre-teenage daughter to "serve" said "boy", implicitly in asexual manner.
-Yuri herself is shocked at this, then explains the deal to the young princess and makes her one of her ladies-in-waiting instead.
+Played more seriously later, when a local queen is told that "a young boy" is conquering several territories for the Hittites.
+Said Queen's pre-teen daughter, in a well-intentioned by VERY misguided move, decides to sneak out and offer herself to "serve" said "boy", implicitly in asexual manner, in exchange for the safety of her people.
+Yuri is shocked at this, then explains the deal to the princess and makes her one of her ladies-in-waiting instead.
+(Not to mention the girl's mother was not happy either when she found out.)

 Happened to Jubilee of the X-Men at least once.
 In a slightly odd turn of events, the dinosaur-riding tribe who made the mistake actually had her half-way to the altar with a choice bride standing by before the misunderstanding could be cleared up.